 A trip to National Parks enables you to explore stunning greenery & landscapes.
 The icing on the cake is sighting a few wild animals.
 There is an opportunity for the enthusiasts to find a variety of birds & butterflies in their natural habitats.
 Sharing some of the bird photography we did at Satpura National Park, Madhya Pradesh.
 Images captured during various safaris and birding trails on foot.
 Surprisingly bird photography at night was very interesting, you spot birds that you won’t see otherwise.
 Birds look their best when in flight.
 A displaying variety of colors & patterns, aerodynamic prowess, and in their natural state of motion.
 The bird calls, catching the prey & their alertness about the safe distance from humans are interesting to note too.

 Birds in flight at Satpura National Park

 While it is not easy to photograph the birds in flight, we could manage to capture few of them.

 Satpura National Park is home to several species of birds.
 You can easily spot birds like Kingfishers, Herons, Kites, Eagles, Waterbirds by the Denwa backwaters, Hoopoe, Woodpeckers, Doves, Pigeons, Shrike’s, Plovers, Orioles, Bee-eaters, Drongo’s, Storks, Owls, Swallows, etc.

 Bird Photography in Natural Habitat

 The Yellow-footed Green pigeon and the Savanna nightjar birds were our first sightings.
 It is always different to see them on screen and live before your eyes.
-Once you see them in jungle, they become a part of your memories.
+Once you see them in the jungle, they become a part of your memories.

 Bird Photography at Night

 Bird photography at night is tricky, but when you manage to shoot few birds the photographs are precious.
 Some of the birds that we managed to click during a night safari: